githubtraining/security-strategy-essentials/responses/00_introduction-issue.md

-## :tada: Welcome to Securing your workflows!
+## :tada: Welcome to Security strategy essentials!

 In this course, you'll learn how to build and host a secure repository in GitHub.
 A secure repository is important for many reasons.
 - Prevents exposing sensitive data